mmmiiinnnggg/mmmiiinnnggg.github.io/index.md

 > - 508 people become finalist out of 50,000+ competitors of Famous Universities across the world.
 > - Nearly half of the finalists come from the department of mathematics, Peking University.

-> ### The Chinese Mathematics Competitons
+> ### The Chinese Mathematics Competition
 > Nov 2020, second-class prize
+> - Nation-wide offical mathematics competition.

 > ### American Mathematical Contest in Modeling
 > Mar 2020, Meritorious Winner, advisor: prof. [Ye Zhang](https://www.smbu.edu.cn/info/1084/2949.htm)
-> - Team leader, mainly responsible for semantic analysis of commodity comments with NLP and its Matlab implementation, multivariate linear regression analysis of success factors of hot‐selling goods, and paper writing in LaTeX
+> - Team leader, mainly responsible for semantic analysis of commodity comments with NLP and its Matlab implementation, multivariate linear regression analysis of success factors of hot‐selling goods, and paper writing in LaTeX.

 > ### Chinese Contemporary Undergraduate Mathematical Contest in Modeling
 > Sep 2019, second-class prize